collective/volto-form-block/backend/README.md

 Default field name is `protected_1` and you can change it with an environment variable.
 See `collective.honeypot <https://github.com/collective/collective.honeypot#id7>`\_ for details.

-## Attachments upload limits
+## File upload limits

-Forms can have one or more attachment field to allow users to upload some files.
+Forms can have one or more file upload fields to allow users to upload some files.

 These files will be sent via mail, so it could be a good idea setting a limit to them.
 For example if you use Gmail as mail server, you can't send messages with attachments > 25MB.